Linear Engineering Velocity Reporter

 docs/TDD.mdTechnical Design Document

-system_prompts/analyst_system_prompt.mdAnalyst prompt reference
+system_prompts/analyst_system_prompt.mdAnalyst system prompt

-system_prompts/formatter_system_prompt.mdFormatter prompt reference
+system_prompts/formatter_system_prompt.mdFormatter system prompt

 Tested.
 Measured.
 Documented.